Aura-healthcare/Aura_gitbook/Aura Gateway.md

 * manage reliable multi-supports communication with the Aura Server ;
 * keep a non volatile copy of data over several days \(for loss of communication management\) ;
 * be robust to power failure;
-* manage Aura Device battery charging.
+* manage Aura Device wireless battery charging.

 ## Architecture